Twisted Knots and the Perturbed Alexander Invariant: Introduction

 Numerous authors have studied how invariants of $K_t$ behave as $t \to \infty$.
 Most famously, Thurston's hyperbolic Dehn surgery theorem implies that if $K \cup \partial U$ is a hyperbolic link, then the geometry of $S^3 - K_t$ asymptotically approaches the geometry of $S^3 - (K \cup \partial U)$ \cite{thu22}.
 Analogously, Silver and Williams proved that as $t \to \infty$, the Mahler measure of the Alexander polynomial $\Delta_{K_t}$ converges to the Mahler measure of $\Delta_{K \cup \partial U}$ \cite{sw04}.
 The behavior of the Jones polynomial under twisting has been studied by Champanerkar, Kofman and Yokota \cite{ck05, yok91}, and Lee has proven related results on Khovanov homology \cite{lee23}.
-Rozansky and Willis used the limiting behavior of Khovanov homology under twisting to define homological invariants of links in $\#^k (S^2 \times S^1)$ \cite{roz10, wil21}.
+Additionally, see \cite{roz10, wil21, aza23, che22}.

 Here, we examine the asymptotic effect of twisting on the {\em perturbed Alexander invariant} $\rho_1$.~$\rho_1$ is a knot invariant valued in $\Z[T,T^{-1}]$, recently defined by Bar-Natan and van der Veen \cite{bnvdv22, bnvdv21} and conjecturally related to work of Rozansky and Overbay \cite{roz96, roz98, ove13}.
 To study $\rho_1$ we restrict ourselves to twisted families of knots in which each point of $K \cap U$ has the same sign---in this case we say a regular neighborhood of $K \cap U$, or the family $\{K_t\}$, is {\em coherently oriented}.
-We prove the coefficients of the polynomials $\{\rho_1(K_t)\}$ grow asymptotically linearly and that this growth rate converges to a rational function. \begin{thm} For a family of knots $\mathcal{F} = \{K_t\}$ as above, twisted along $n$ coherently oriented parallel strands, define
+We prove the coefficients of the polynomials $\{\rho_1(K_t)\}$ grow asymptotically linearly and that this growth rate converges to a rational function. \begin{thm} For a family of knots $\mathcal{K} = \{K_t\}$ as above, twisted along $n$ coherently oriented parallel strands, define

 Then as $t \to \infty$, $d_t$ converges to a non-polynomial rational function in $T$.
 The limit, considered as a rational function, satisfies

 \end{thm}